frankiennamdi/customer-service/README.md

 ## Description

 This service provide a GraphQL api querying subscription data about a customer.
 This minimal product supports searching for customer subscription data and the usage details.
+One key advantage of GraphQL is strongly typed schema backed service api.

 ## Requirements

 * PyCharm - or your favorite IDE.
-* Docker/Docker Compose - for running Neo4J container.
+* Docker for building and running image
 * Python 3.7
 * Pipenv - virtual environment and dependency manager.
 * Bash - scripts and command execution.

+**Note: Tested on Mac OS**

 ## Executions